 Drain water and leave potatoes to cool, peel and cut them into cubes.

-Heat oil in a pan over medium-low, add cumin and let it splutter.
+Heat oil in a pan over medium heat, add cumin to hot oil and let it splutter and change color.

 Now turn down the heat to the lowest possible setting.